 Your complaint will be acknowledged within 7 working hours/days of receipt.

-The depositor responsible for the creation of the video will have 30 working days to refute your complaint.
+The depositor responsible for the creation of the content will have 30 working days to refute your complaint.

 Action to be taken on receipt of a complaint